tanveerisonline/rails-react-frontend/README.md

   - [📜 License ](#-license-)
 </details>

-# 👋 Greeting App : Frontend
+# 👋 Greeting App: Frontend

 **This project is a frontend for my greeting app.**